About Terri Coutee

 It seemed like such an easy decision for me to make based on my preference to use my own tissue.
 Many women have successfully and happily chosen implants but I chose to have DIEP flap breast reconstruction.
 An easy decision turned into hours and days spent trying to find a highly successful and qualified microsurgeon to perform my procedure to restore what cancer had taken from me.

 I found that plastic surgeon and in December of 2014, seven months after my double nipple sparring mastectomy my breasts were restored.
 It was nothing short of a miraculous process to me, my family, and the friends who supported me through the surgery and recovery.
-The procedure and emotional support I received from the plastic surgeon and his office inspired me to begin supporting other women through their own reconstruction process.
+The procedure and emotional support I received from the plastic surgeon inspired me to begin supporting other women through their own reconstruction process.

 DiepCjourney Blog